Published December 13, 2012

-Co-principal investigators on the two-year, $100,000 grant are UB’s Steven J. Fliesler, PhD, the Meyer H. Riwchun Endowed Chair Professor of ophthalmology, and Eduardo C. Solessio, PhD, assistant professor of ophthalmology at Upstate Medical University.
+Co-principal investigators on the two-year, $100,000 grant are UB’s Steven J. Fliesler, PhD, the Meyer H. Riwchun Endowed Chair Professor of ophthalmology and a research health scientist at the Buffalo VA Medical Center, and Eduardo C. Solessio, PhD, assistant professor of ophthalmology at Upstate Medical University.

 Mu and his collaborators will study the role of the onecut transcription factors Oc1 and Oc2 in retinal development and vision.

 Their preliminary data indicate that Oc1, and probably Oc2, are required for horizontal cell formation and may be essential for retinal ganglion cell development.

 All three researchers belong to the SUNY Eye Institute (SEI), a

 programs at the four SUNY health sciences campuses as well as the

 SUNY College of Optometry in New York City.

 Of the nine groups of scientists to receive research collaboration awards, two groups belong to the SEI.